GuitarML/SmartAmpPro/README.md

 Linux: /home/<username>/.config/GuitarML/SmartAmpPro
 ```

-### "Add Tone" button
+### "Import Tone" and "Export Tone" buttons
-This button adds a tone file (with .json extension) to the plugin.
+Export or import tone files (with .json extension) to and from the plugin.
 Click the "Add Tone" button to open up
 a file select dialog box.
 Select your .json tone file (or multiple files) to import them into the plugin.
-This simply copies the tone file to your "SmartAmpPro" directory in "AppData".
+This simply copies the tone file to your SmartAmpPro directory defined above.
 The tone is now an option
 in the drop down box in the plugin.
+The "Export Tone" button copies the tone files from the SmartAmpPro
+directory to the chosen location.

-Note: The original SmartAmp/PedalNetRT .json files are not compatible with this plugin because it is an
+Note: The original SmartAmp/PedalNetRT .json files are not compatible with this plugin because it is a
-entirely different machine learning model.
+different machine learning model.
 Only use tone files trained from SmartAmpPro.

 ### Capturing .wav samples for model training: